 Here’s a list of the most common foods that can be cooked with an IP cooker:

 While the list looks a bit short, the variety within these categories is extensive since they include most foods we eat on a daily basis.
-Of course, depending on the Instant Pot model you have, there are other features for preparing eggs, cake, sous vide, and more.
+Of course, depending on the Instant Pot model you have, there are other features for preparing hard boiled eggs, cakes, sous vide, and more.

-The possibilities of foods you can prepare with an Instant Pot are nearly endless.
-You can find recipes for your Instant Pot on the official site or even on this website.
+The possibilities of foods you can prepare with Instant Pots are nearly endless.
+Check out these 1001 Instant Pot recipes!

 What is an Air Fryer?